-For the year ending December 31, 2013, there were capital expenditures of approximately \$449,000, relating primarily to plant automation upgrades to the treatment plant.
+For the year ending December 31, 2014, there were capital expenditures of approximately \$4,187,000, relating primarily to a new pole peeler and yard track.

 Tacoma, Washington

 Located in Tacoma, Washington, USA, on approximately 17 hectares of land, the plant manufactures utility poles, pilings and dimensional lumber for decking and fencing.
 Operations include framing, incising, staining, treating and distributing.